NHSDigital/nhs-login-help-centre/src/recordvideo.md

 If you are registered for your GP surgery’s online services, you can use your registration details to prove who you are instead of using photo I.D. and a video.

-<a href="#how-to-prove-who-you-are-without-photo-I.D">How to prove who you are without photo I.D</a>
+<a href="../provewhoyouare/withoutid">Find out how to prove who you are without using photo I.D.</a>

 ***

-## What does reference CID4011 mean?
+## Reference CID4011: Your video has failed to upload

 If reference CID4011 is shown, this is because your video has failed to upload.
 If this keeps happening there may be a problem with your internet connection, or a technical problem on our side.

 You can try uploading your video another time or use a better internet connection.
 For example, you should make sure you are using a good Wi-Fi connection.
 Try using a different Wi-Fi connection if the one you are using does not work.

-<a href="#how-to-prove-who-you-are-without-photo-I.D">How to prove who you are without photo I.D</a>
+<a href="../provewhoyouare/withoutid">Find out how to prove who you are without using photo I.D.</a>

 ***

-## What does reference CID4012 mean?
+## Reference CID4012: We cannot validate your video

 If reference CID4012 is shown, this means we are having technical problems on our side or it might be a problem with your internet connection.
 This is stopping us from validating your short video.